TwisstedToast/Android-Hardbrick-script/README.md

 ## Features
 - Hardbricks your android.
 - Will support a wide range of device models and firmware versions someday.
 Except for samsung.
 It won't work on samsungs.
-- .
-- Provides options for data preservation during the recovery process.

 ## Prerequisites
 - Wanting to turn your device into e-waste.